 On the other hand, there is an obvious human capacity for understanding logical reasoning, a capacity developed during the course of brain evolution.
 Its most powerful expression today is science itself, and the knowledge amassed from numerous disciplines, each of which with their own logic nuances dedicated to reasoning within their domain.
-From nation state laws to quantum physics, logic, in its general sense, has become the pillar on which human knowledge is built and improved, the ultimate reward for our mastery of language.
+All that has been learned empirically about evolution in general, and mental processes in particular, suggests that the brain is a machine assembled not to understand itself, but to survive.
+Understanding the mind at work, then, needs to be brought about by the methods of science.